-[Two alternatives for the last portion of preambular para.
-10 are given bellow for the consideration of delegations]
+[Two alternatives for the last portion of preambular paragraph 10 are given below for consideration by delegations.]

-[They are also relevant to all space activities, whether planned or ongoing, as practicable, and to all phases of a mission life cycle].[, including launch, operation and end-of-life disposal.]
+[They are also relevant to all space activities, whether planned or ongoing, as practicable, and to all phases of a mission life cycle [, including launch, operation and end-of-life disposal].]

-[These guidelines are intended to be applicable to mission planning and the operation of newly-designed spacecraft and orbital stages and, if possible, to existing ones.]
+[These guidelines are intended to be applicable to mission planning and the operation of newly designed spacecraft and orbital stages and, if possible, to existing ones.]
+9

-- 11. [The guidelines are intended to support the development of national and international practices and safety frameworks for conducting outer space activities, while allowing for flexibility in adapting such practices and frameworks to specific national circumstances]. - 12.
+11. [The guidelines are intended to support the development of national and international practices and safety frameworks for conducting outer space activities, while allowing for flexibility in adapting such practices and frameworks to specific national circumstances.]10

 [Two alternative formulations for the first sentence of preambular paragraph 12 are given below for consideration by delegations.]